 2. Vikash

 Vikash began its work in 1986 for leprosy-affected somebody to get treatment and live in the overall Society as productive residents.
-It’s the right of all person or living being to have a self-actualized and formal existence.
+It’s the right of all persons or living being to have a self-actualized and formal existence.
 Human priorities are civil or basic and must flow to everyone, universally and by each person.

 Name | Vikash |